DeloitteDigitalUK/jira-agile-metrics/README.md

 default JIRA credentials are transmitted in plain-text.
 You are strongly adviced to configure a reverse proxy (e.g. `nginx`) with SSL enabled in front of it.

+#### Using Docker to run the web server

+There is a separate Docker image for running the web server, which uses `nginx` and `uwsgi` for improved performance and stability (but still not SSL, which would need to be configured with a domain-specific certificate):

+    $ docker run -d --rm -p 8080:80 --name jira_metrics jira-agile-metrics-server

+This will run the server in daemon mode and bind it to port `8080` on the local host.
+To stop it, run:

+    $ docker stop jira_metrics

 ### An important note about passwords

 The tool uses a simple username/password combination to connect to JIRA.
 You